Hands-On Tutorial: Custom Modeling in the Visual ML Tool¶

 In this hands-on lesson, you will build custom models on a dataset.
 In the process, you’ll learn the requirements for custom models used in the visual ML tool and implement some of the different ways to create custom models.

-This lesson assumes that you have the basic knowledge of working with the visual ML tool in Dataiku DSS.
+This lesson assumes that you have the basic knowledge of working with the visual ML tool in Dataiku.
 If you do not have this prerequisite, we recommend completing the Machine Learning Basics course.

 Create the Project¶

-Alternatively, if you previously completed the hands-on lesson on Custom Preprocessing in the Visual ML Tool, you can continue working with the project from that lesson.
+If you previously completed the hands-on tutorial on Custom Preprocessing in the Visual ML Tool, you can continue working with the project from that lesson.

 Explore the Project¶